walles/exactype/README.md

 4. Upload ```app/build/outputs/apk/app-release.apk``` to Google Play
 5. ```git push --tags```

+## TODO for Repeating Backspace
+* Enable the GestureDetector to detect and repetitively report press-and-hold
+* Enable the GestureListener to report holding-delete to Exactype
+* Make sure the GestureListener does *not* report long press / long long press when delete is held
+* Perform word-at-a-time delete when delete is held

 ## TODO Prioritized Beta User Issues
 * Make holding down backspace work as expected
+* Add emoji support

 ## TODO Before Getting the First Remote Beta Tester
 A remote beta tester is somebody I'm not in daily contact with and who will have to fend for herself